schoolofcities/urban-data-storytelling/docs/course-outlines/microcredential-2025.md

 - Create a choropleth map of your city.
 This can either be from data that you've collected or downloaded, or can be example data provided (we will provide links to a few sources; population, air pollution, etc.).
 Add any layers to the map that you think would be important for visual reference (neighbourhood labels, lakes and rivers, transit lines, major roads etc.).
 Briefly describe the patterns that you see in the data.

+### Activity (find way to do asynch)

+Discuss what type of map(s) you want to create for your city based on the data that you have.